lambdablockchain/lambda-node/doc/fuzzing.md

 ### Instrumentation

-To build Bitcoin Cash Node using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
+To build Lambda Node using AFL instrumentation (this assumes that the `AFLPATH` was set as above):

 ```